elliehoward/simple_vapor_server/README.md

 Next, go to your brower and navigate to localhost:8080 and you should be able to see your "Hello World!"

-Congratulations, you have started working with swift and vapor to create a simple server, next check out my tutorial on [creating a simple CRUD application server in swift.](github.com/elliehoward/simple_vapor_crud_server)
+Congratulations, onmaking your first route with swift and vapor!
+Next check out my tutorial on [creating a simple CRUD application server in swift.](github.com/elliehoward/simple_vapor_crud_server)